Good Deeds Avon

 Applications may be denied if the property or purchase agreement does not meet program standards or is not in the best interest of the Eagle County Housing and Development Authority or the Community Partner.

-The Community Partner Program is compatible with Eagle County down payment assistance and most community and employer down payment assistance programs.
+Good Deeds Avon is compatible with Eagle County Down Payment Assistance and most community and employer down payment assistance programs.

 Use the Community Partner Program through the partner that applies to your situation.
 Each partner page explains eligibility, property boundaries, and the exact steps to use the thirty percent buy-down in that community.